 even with adequate doses of GH.

 Children with GHD often fail to grow on a normal schedule.
-Signs include an abnormal
+Signs may include decreased

-weight-to-height ratio and immature facial structure, notably a large forehead and
+height with a normal weight and immature facial structure, notably a large forehead

-an underdeveloped nose bridge.
-A child's voice may not mature, his or her hair may
+and an underdeveloped nasal bridge.
+A child's voice may not mature, his or her hair

-Ten to 20 percent of people who get GH therapy will develop GH antibodies in reaction
+Ten to 20% of people who get GH therapy will develop GH antibodies in reaction to

-to it.
-This often happens soon after GH treatment starts—usually after a three- to
+it.
+This often happens soon after GH treatment starts—usually after a 3- to 6-month